kimballw1/aiyagari-model-replication/README.md

 # Replications of Dynamic Economic Models

 A big part of my interest in dynamic programming is reading and understanding the work of people much smarter than me.
 This growing repository is where I do that.
-Each folder holds one model: the replication code, the figures and analysis it produces, and a detailed README walking through the economics.
+Each folder holds one model: the replication code, the figures and analysis it produces, and a model walkthrough.

 Everything is written in Julia.
 Each model is self-contained, and its README explains the model, the solution method, and how to run the code.